About

-This site is revolves around a couple of themes in particular:
+This site revolves around a couple of themes in particular:

 - How does the world look when seen through the prism of grid-group cultural theory?
 (Hence the title).